Opportunities for mobile security with AI & Agents

 Obfuscation

 One good use of LLMs is code obfuscation.
 In mobile apps, code must be protected from reverse engineering.
-There are many obfuscation techniques out there.
+There are numerous obfuscation techniques available.
 E.g. Control flow obfuscation works by injecting dummy code that throws off an attacker by making it difficult to read and understand the code.

 Pentesting